Foster Location: Akron, IA

 Scooby’s foster family happily reports he is fully potty trained.
 A regular and consistent schedule will help with his continued potty training success in his new home.
 Scooby has severe crate anxiety.
 Although he is crate trained, the crate causes him great STRESS.
 He is an escape artist and has destroyed several metal crates.
 For his safety, he is placed in a dog safe room with the door shut with a few dog safe toys and a cozy bed.
 He must be placed in his room only when his people are ready to leave the home (not before or when they intend to be home for sometime).
 If Scooby hears his people (he has major FOMO) he will start to bark and try to get out of the room.
 He is a strong boy and can move furniture.
 He can be gated for a short time using a baby gate, however if he wants out he will find a way out!
 For his safety, we recommend that at first he is kept in a small secure space in the home offering him a larger space eventually full reign of the home.
 As he becomes more acclimated to his surroundings and is trusted in his new home we feel he would do okay with with having the whole the home to roam if a crate is not going to be used.
 He does not know danger, is a strong boy and is still learning what is expected of him inside the home.

 Medically, Scooby seems to be in great health!
 He has been neutered, updated on vaccinations/dewormings, mircochipped, heartworm tested and has been given a clean bill of health by our veterinarian!
 Scooby has cruciate ligament inflammation in both his back legs.
-His is on a joint supplement that has helped immensely.
+He is on a joint supplement that has helped immensely.
 After too much exercise he will either limp or become very stiff.
 Stretching his legs in “bicycle” circles will help with the stiffness in addition to the supplement (Phyto-Flex; which can be found on smile.amazon.com or chewy.com).
+Unfortunately, due to his love to run around like a wild man, Scooby did develop a serious limp.
+In February Scooby had knee stabilization surgery on his left leg.
+The surgeon repaired his cruciate ligament and meniscus while also putting in a stabilization implant (Securos Extra Cap) to prevent any further injuries.
+He is doing great and is being released back to normal activity!
 Scooby also takes a daily anti-anxiety medication to help manage his anxiety.
-He is offered a calming chew or melatonin chew to help manage through an upcoming stressful situation i.e. bath time or nail trimming!
+He is offered a calming chew or melatonin chew to help manage through an upcoming stressful situation i.e. bath time, nail trimming or new guests entering the home!

 Scooby would be happiest in a house with a fenced yard (opposed to a multiple floor, shared walled apartment style dwelling with no yard) as his fear of strangers will only exacerbate his anxiety.
 He does very well with a few stairs but due to his ligament stiffness a home with little stairs is best for Scooby.
 Scooby is a sweet, loyal boy that is looking for a family that can offer him the time he needs to be successful!
 He will thrive in a calm, relaxed environment and one with multiple people in the family as this will decrease his time alone.
 This will make for a very HAPPY Scooby.
 He loves short walks, snuggles and just to be everywhere with his humans.
 We don’t think he is a good office candidate due to his stranger anxiety but would much rather have a work from home or stay at home parent to spend all day with!
 He's completely happy sleeping the day away on the couch or in his comfy bed as long as his people are near.
 Again, he is a wonderful, active, very sweet and loyal boy, who loves to run around the yard, explore and investigate what his people might be doing.
 Scooby ultimately is looking for someone with a simple daily routine (he thrives in a routine environment), one that has the time to spend with him and will continue to work on training offering positive reinforcements to help manage his anxiety.
 He is looking for someone to love him as much as he will love you!